psychemedia/ou-robotics-vrep/robotVM/README.md

 - download and install Virtualbox ([here](https://www.virtualbox.org/wiki/Downloads));
 - download and install Vagrant ([here](https://www.vagrantup.com/downloads.html));
-- *optionally*, install Vagrant plugin to ensure that VirtualBox Additions match between guest and host machines: `vagrant plugin install vagrant-vbguest`
+- *optionally*, install Vagrant plugin to try to match the version of VirtualBox Guest Additions between guest and host machines: `vagrant plugin install vagrant-vbguest`
 - download and unzip the contents of this repo and `cd` into the `robotVM/` folder.

-### Build the VM
+### Build the VM (Optional)

+To build the VM from scratch:

 `cp Vagrantfile.build Vagrantfile && vagrant up && vagrant halt`

 ### Run the VM Desktop With VirtualBox GUI

+If you have built the VM locally (optional), you will be able to launch the VM using that image.

+If the locally built image is not find, the user `Vagrantfile` will automatically pull the latest prebuilt [ouseful/ou-robotics-test](https://app.vagrantup.com/ouseful/boxes/ou-robotics-test) box image from Vagrant Cloud and use that to launch the VM:

 __First run:__ `cp Vagrantfile.user Vagrantfile && vagrant up`